 Seizures are a common neurologic (brain) condition affecting dogs, including French Bulldogs, and are most common.
 A pre-ictal phase can be identified by changing your Frenchie’s behavior as your French Bulldog may anticipate an upcoming event.
 You can break the episodes down into three parts.

 The ictal phase is when the seizure occurs, usually lasting between a few seconds and up to five minutes.
 When your French Bulldog comes out of the seizure, it may be confused in the post-ictal phase.
 Frenchies experiencing convulsions lose control of their bodies, which can be frightening to them.

 Even though it can be upsetting to see your French Bulldog suffer from a seizure, you should always remain calm.
 The seizure is scientifically known as an “ictus.”
 A convulsion is caused by an involuntary, temporary disruption of brain activity.
 Contacting a veterinarian to diagnose the underlying cause of a seizure is important due to the variety of reasons that can cause it.

 Symptoms Of Seizures In French Bulldogs

 A French bulldog seizure looks like this: French Bulldogs can experience seizures that vary in intensity and duration.
 A mild case may last for a short time, while a severe case may involve a loss of muscle control that lasts several minutes.
 There are some differences between a seizure and a fainting spell, though it may be hard to distinguish between them.
 It’s not uncommon for Frenchies to appear dazed or to stare off before they faint.
-In general, French Bulldogs who faint do not defecate during the episode and usually recover quickly.
+French Bulldogs who faint generally do not defecate during the episode and usually recover quickly.
 You can identify seizures in dogs by looking at these symptoms.